thisisthejay/Programming-for-Lawyers/README.md

 An introduction to programming for lawyers!

 _N.B.
-This programme is open to everyone but has been designed with an emphasis on helping laywers at Thrings LLP learn how to code._
+This programme is open to everyone but has been designed with an emphasis on helping lawyers at Thrings LLP learn how to code._

 ![Banner](/images/pfllogo.png)